jhalterman/snare/README.md

-# snare
+# Snare

 *For snaring rabbits and such*

-Snare is a simple tool for consuming messages from a RabbitMQ queue.
+A simple tool for consuming messages from a RabbitMQ queue.

 ## Setup

-To compile via Leiningen:
+Compile it:

 ```
 lein uberjar